-Collaboration with Katia Vega, Viirj Kan, Nick Barry
+Biosensor developed in Collaboration with Katia Vega, Viirj Kan, Nick Barry from MIT Media Lab and Nan Jiang, Ali Yetisen from Harvard Medical School.

 Can tattoos embrace technology in order to make the skin interactive?

-The Dermal Abyss presents a novel approach to biointerfaces in which the body surface is rendered an interactive display.
+The Dermal Abyss presents a novel approach to bio-interfaces where the body surface is rendered an interactive display.
 Traditional tattoo inks were replaced with biosensors whose colors change in response to variations in the interstitial fluid.
 It blends advances in biotechnology with traditional methods in tattoo artistry.

 We developed four biosensors, reacting to three biochemical information in body fluid and changes colors: The pH sensor changes between purple and pink, the glucose sensor shifts between blue and brown; the sodium and a second pH sensor fluoresce at a higher intensity under UV light.